OHI-Science/ohi-global/README.md

 Preparing for 2015
 ============
 Here is where we are (I have only appraised the goals and about half of the pressures so far).
+General note about pressures:
+N:\model\GL-NCEAS-Pressures_v2013a (shows that new 2013 pressures data was incorporated into 2014 analysis, I didn't think it had been.)

 Here is a [link](https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/13rYgPYu9PgqsRTpkXikqVuDtdKZUN5Vs1yOsP5Do5ys/edit?usp=sharing) to a summary of each data layer so far.